-10.4 ...
+11.4 ...
 Re-Label the Speed Lines in a Compressor Map

 Re-labeling the speed lines in a compressor map is equivalent to using a different variable geometry schedule.
 For the adjustment of the Flow - Speed correlation of a map click in the Compressor Map(s) button group the relevant Edit Compr Map button.
-Make sure that you have loaded comparative data with the corrected flow and relative corrected speed - if available - before clicking the Edit button because that allows quickly matching the flow-speed correlation to given data.
+Make sure that you have loaded comparitive data. with the corrected flow and relative corrected speed - if available - before clicking the Edit button because that allows quickly matching the flow-speed correlation to given data.
 It is possible to re-label the speed lines also if you do not have comparative data, however, doing that is like flying in the dark without instruments.

-There are three lines in this picture: one for the lowest corrected flow in the map (auxiliary coordinate $\beta=1$), a second for the middle of the map ($\beta=0.5$) and the third line represents the maximum corrected flow in the map ($\beta=0$).
+There are three lines in this picture: one for the minimum corrected flow in the map (auxiliary coordinate $\beta=1$), one for the maximum corrected flow in the map ($\beta=0$) and the corrected flow along the last calculated operating line (blue line).
 In the table on the left side you see the original speed values.
 You can re-label the speed lines by editing the numbers in the second column of the table or by using the slider below the figure.
 All changes will be shown immediately in the figure.